Frequently Asked Questions

 Quick Reference

 Sint Maarten participates in the North American Numbering Plan (NANP), a unified telephone numbering system shared with the United States, Canada, and several other Caribbean nations.
-This integration simplifies international calling and allows for consistent number formatting across these regions.
-The NANP, historically known as World Zone 1, uses the country code 1.
-You should be aware that not all North American countries participate; Mexico, for example, uses country code 52.
-This shared system is governed by the North American Numbering Plan Administrator (NANPA), ensuring consistent standards and efficient number allocation.
+This integration simplifies international calling and enables consistent number formatting across these regions.
+The NANP, historically known as World Zone 1, uses country code 1.
+The plan encompasses 25 regions across 20 countries, primarily in North America and the Caribbean.
+Note that not all North American countries participate – Mexico uses country code 52, while Greenland, Saint Pierre and Miquelon, Central American countries, and some Caribbean nations (including Cuba, Haiti, the French Caribbean, and the Dutch Caribbean other than Sint Maarten) use different numbering systems.
+The North American Numbering Plan Administrator (NANPA) governs this shared system, ensuring consistent standards and efficient number allocation.

 Number Formats in Sint Maarten